Royal High School, Bath

 Royal High School Bath is a private day and boarding school for girls located in Bath, Somerset, England.
-Established in 1998 from the merger of two older schools, the Royal School (founded in 1864) and Bath High School (founded in 1875), it enrols approximately 600 students across Nursery, Prep, Senior, and Sixth Form levels.
+Established in 1998 from the merger of two schools, the Royal School (founded in 1864) and Bath High School (founded in 1875), it enrols approximately 600 students across Nursery, Prep, Senior, and Sixth Form levels.
 The school has two campuses, with the Senior School and Sixth Form on Lansdown Road and the Nursery and Prep School at Cranwell House.
-Sixth Form students have the option to pursue either A-Level or International Baccalaureate qualifications.

 Royal High School Bath is a member of the Girls' Day School Trust (GDST), the UK's largest network of independent girls' schools, and is the only GDST school offering boarding.
 Its facilities include extensive arts, sports, and music programmes, including the renowned Steinway Music School.

 History

 Founding and merger

 The school traces its origins to the Bath and Lansdown Proprietary College, a boys' day school founded in 1856 under the patronage of the Duke of Beaufort and the Marquess of Lansdowne, with the Reverend S. H. Widdrington as chairman.
 In 1864, the school closed and the building was bought, with the support of Queen Victoria, to establish the Royal School for Daughters of Officers of the Army, in order to educate orphaned daughters of Army officers in response to the needs that arose after the Crimean War.
+The first lady superintendent was recommended by Florence Nightingale.

 The Royal School officially reopened on 24 August 1865, and was modelled after the Royal Naval School for girls, a boarding school founded in 1840.
 During World War II, the Royal School temporarily relocated to the Longleat Estate, where it remained for eight years.

 Bath High School for Girls was founded in September 1875 at Portland Place in Lansdown by the Girls’ Public Day School Company (now the Girls' Day School Trust), the largest network of independent girls’ schools in the UK.
 Its mission was to provide high-quality, accessible education for girls in Bath and the surrounding area, contributing to the development of girls' education within the region.

 In 1998, these two institutions merged to create the Royal High School Bath (RHS).
 The former Royal School campus became the Senior School, while the former Bath High School site served as the Junior School.
 Today, Royal High School Bath stands as the only Girls' Day School Trust school that offers boarding facilities.